gsyates/courage/README.md

 # courage
-Learning new, hard things takes courage especially when you are 51
+Learning new, hard things takes courage especially when you are...a bit older